deemount/gobpmn/README.md

 ### Status ###

+* no refactoring actually
 * still in development
 * creates a simple diagram_*.bpmn file

 ### To Do's ###

-* Naming Conventions for ID's
+* Naming conventions for ID's
 * Add more comments
+* Add testing and benchmarks
+* Add configuration options
 * Building architecture

 ### Links ###